Wemoments

 Future Insights

-Next steps may include:
+Next step may include:

-• Long-term, Wemoments could partner with platforms like Talkspace or Headspace to offer tiered support—from light journaling to professional help.
+• Long-term, Wemoments could partner with platforms like Talkspace or Headspace to offer tiered support - from light journaling to professional help.

 Every design decision, big or small, was a chance to make someone feel seen.